 Note: these figures are not meant to add up to 100%, but to show the various issues involved in the cases, often with overlapping, intersecting issues at play

-Changes to our complaints process —including training and expert recommendations on understanding the way in which systemic racism manifests in society and how we used evidence to assess referrals —are making a meaningful difference.
+Changes we have made to our complaints process are continuing to make a meaningful difference.
+These changes have been based on expert recommendations about understanding the way in which systemic racism manifests in society and how to use evidence to assess referrals.

 The Commission uses strategic litigation to advance anti-racism jurisprudence and legal precedents in race-based discrimination cases.